stevenwang1213/stevenwang1213.github.io/index.md

 ## Career Objectives

-I am a student at Lehigh University majoring in Finance and Business Analytics.
-I am passionate about my field of study in investment.
+- I have a diverse range of experience in the financial industry, including roles in investment banking, private equity, macroeconomic research, Fintech research, and financial management.
+- As a diligent and proactive learner, I have honed my skills in various valuation methodologies, financial statement analysis, and financial modeling.

 ---